 Although the Norlands was owned by the Washburn political dynasty, the living history focus of this working farm and schoolhouse site is the daily lives of the rural Pray and Waters families and their neighbors.
 Norlands offers a unique three-day live-in roleplay program aimed at teachers and others who want to "rough it" in 1870.
 Participants are assigned roles--which do not necessarily correspond to their age or gender--and maintain those roles throughout a chore-filled weekend.
 During July and August on Tuesdays and Thursdays, visitors can interact with first-person characters in the school house and mansion.

-History Center founder Billie Gammon passed away in January 2009 at the age of
+Living History Center founder Billie Gammon passed away in January 2009 at the

 program at Norlands, startling visitors with the